 Recommend the following be included:

 The planning phase for minor software changes to the product(s) covered by this PSAC will typically be addressed with the creation of a Planning Change Impact Analysis which is submitted to the Rockwell Collins Certification Department for review to evaluate if the planned changes meet the criteria for a minor TSO change.
-The Planning CIA addresses the criteria identified in FAA Order 8110.49 Chg 2 [10] chapter 11.
+The Planning CIA addresses the criteria identified in AC 00-69.

 Software Development Process